WorkSpace

 2025 • Product Design

 I was given 48 hours to build a click-through prototype, in both English and Japanese, to present to the University’s president.
+Following are related Stakeholders as XFN groups:

 Requirements

-The general idea of this product is a blend between LinkedIn, Reddit, and Meta’s Threads.
 The president sought after a prototype of what the student’s mobile experience with the following requirements:

 • Enable students to follow Spaces, a community forum where university admins, professors, and recruiters share posts.